sd-ot/sd-ot/docs/source/tuto_py.rst

 Space dimension
 ---------------

-Sdot tries to find the dimension according to the input data and the API globally stays the same.
-This is an example of a 3D computation:
+Sdot tries to find the dimension according to the input data.
+This is an example of a semi-discrete 3D computation:

 .. code-block:: python